Carcassonne Castle: Aroline Pinkham Gove

+Aroline Gove died in 1939 and Carcassonne was inherited by her daughter, Lydia Pinkham Gove until her death in 1948.

 Guido Rugo

-Gove died in 1939 and Carcassonne was inherited by her daughter, Lydia Pinkham Gove.
 On August 15, 1949, Guido Rugo purchased Carcassonne from the estate of Lydia Pinkham Gove for $50,000.
 In 1954, the Rugos hosted 500 guests for Archbishop Richard J. Cushing's 59th birthday.

 In 1964, the Rugos sold the house to attorney Robert J. DiGiacomo and his wife who sold it in 1966 to James Zografos, who sold it to Butler in 1973.

 George A. Butler

 In 1972, George A. Butler, the New England distributor of Toyota automobiles, purchased Carcassonne.
 He decorated the castle with a number of unique objects, including a jewelry case made out of an ostrich egg, an impala skeleton, and a painting of Muhammad Ali inscribed by the boxer.
 Butler also had a private helipad, a small theater, and four tiers of gardens.
 Butler hosted a number of benefit parties at Carcassonne for the Boston Children's Hospital and his other favorite charities.
 Carcassonne's annual benefit for the Boys & Girls Clubs of Boston, known as "Pique-Nique au Bord de Mer" (picnic by the sea), drew a number of famous guests, including Joan Kennedy, John Havlicek, Mike Eruzione, Francis X. Bellotti, Frank Avruch, Tom Ellis, Don Gillis, and Thomas P. O'Neill III.
 Peter Duchin performed at the 1980 event.
 He also hosted fundraisers for the Massachusetts Democratic Party.
 Butler sold Carcassonne in 1982.
 He stated that he decided to sell the home because its dampness aggravated his asthma and its small windows obstructed his view of the ocean.
 Butler and his wife moved into smaller home three doors down from Carcassonne.